cunnie/docs/bosh_create_dns_server.md

 ### Conclusion

-#### 1. BOSH Directory Structure Differs from *Bind*'s
+#### 1. BOSH Directory Structure Differs from *BIND*'s

-The *BOSH* directory structure differs from *Bind*'s, and although it can be made to work, there was the sensation of hammering a round peg into a square hole.
+The *BOSH* directory structure differs from *BIND*'s, and although it can be made to work, there was the sensation of hammering a round peg into a square hole.
 This was not a technical shortcoming of either product; it was more a conflict of design requirements.

-For example, *BOSH* prefers to keep the immutable items in the packages directory (e.g. the bind executable is located in `/var/vcap/packages/bind-9-9.10.2/sbin/named`) and the mutable items in the jobs directory (e.g. the bind configuration file is kept in `/var/vcap/jobs/bind/etc/named.conf`).
+For example, *BOSH* prefers to keep the immutable items in the packages directory (e.g. the BIND executable is located in `/var/vcap/packages/bind-9-9.10.2/sbin/named`) and the mutable items in the jobs directory (e.g. the BIND configuration file is kept in `/var/vcap/jobs/bind/etc/named.conf`).
 This is an elegant solution that allows multiple instances (jobs) of the same package each with different configurations.

-*Bind* was designed to allow UNIX distributions to customize the layout of its configuration files and directories in order to accommodate different distributions (e.g. FreeBSD ports may choose to place *Bind*'s executable under `/usr/local/sbin/named` whereas Ubuntu might decide to place it in `/sbin/named`); however, running multiple versions of *Bind* was not a primary consideration&mdash;only one program could bind <sup>[[3]](#bind_system_call)</sup> to DNS's assigned port 53 <sup>[[4]](#multi_homed)</sup> , making it difficult to run more than one *Bind* job on a given VM.
+*BIND* was designed to allow UNIX distributions to customize the layout of its configuration files and directories in order to accommodate different distributions (e.g. FreeBSD ports may choose to place *BIND*'s executable under `/usr/local/sbin/named` whereas Ubuntu might decide to place it in `/sbin/named`); however, running multiple versions of *BIND* was not a primary consideration&mdash;only one program could bind <sup>[[3]](#bind_system_call)</sup> to DNS's assigned port 53 <sup>[[4]](#multi_homed)</sup> , making it difficult to run more than one *BIND* job on a given VM.

 ---